FAQ

 How do I get started?

-Here is the fun part, you have already started!
-By simply exploring our website, learning about us, and the surgeries we offer, you have gotten started.
+By exploring our website, learning about Bariatric Surgery, our program, and the surgeries we offer, you have already gotten started.
 Congratulations!
 The next steps are to:

-Once we have both your New Patient Paperwork and a Referral, we will:
+When we receive your completed New Patient Paperwork Forms, we will:

-- Confirm your insurance benefits for bariatric surgery.
+1. Confirm your insurance plan benefits for bariatric surgery;

 Roux-en-Y Gastric Bypass or Gastric Sleeve: How do I decide which surgery is the right one for me?